 1. Analyze Current Processes:

 Thoroughly evaluate existing workflows to identify bottlenecks, inefficiencies and areas of improvement.
-For instance, examine how information flows between departments or how inventory is managed.
+For instance, examine how information flows between departments or how to improve inventory management.

 1. Gather Stakeholder Input: